 - Certificate of Completion

-- Program length: 4 quarters
+- Program length: 3 quarters

-- · Entry point: fall quarter, bi-yearly
+- Entry point: fall quarter

 This program prepares students for work as a field survey technician, starting with "chain person" and advancing to "instrument person" or "party chief".
-Students learn field survey techniques, calculation and office skills through extensive hands-on training using a variety of up-to-date instruments, including total stations with data collectors, hand-held calculators and computers.
+Students learn field survey techniques, calculation and office skills through extensive hands-on training using a variety of up-to-date instruments, including total stations with controllers, hand-held calculators and computers.
 Group projects in the classroom and in the field develop both experience and leadership skills.
 Projects involve all aspects of work, from planning, measuring and taking field notes.
 Transfer credit from other institutions will be considered upon validation of transcript and course work.
-This program is undergoing substantial revisions effective Fall 2018 pending NWCCU accreditation.